grpc/grpc-dotnet/examples/README.md

 ## [Worker](./Worker)

 The worker shows how to use gRPC with a [.NET worker service](https://docs.microsoft.com/aspnet/core/fundamentals/host/hosted-services).
-In this example both the client and server are running in their own worker service.
+In this example the client and server are each running in their own worker service app.

 The client uses the worker service to make a gRPC call on a timed internal.
 The gRPC client factory is used to create a client, which is injected into the service using dependency injection.